 Dual credit is granted for coursework at an accredited college.
-A request must be made to the academic standards committee, and a total of five credits per semester course for will be given for a dual credit class of 3 credit hours or less.
+A request must be made, and a total of five credits per semester course for will be given for a dual credit class of 3 credit hours or less.
 10 credits will be given for courses of 4 semester hours or more.
 Contact the registrar for additional information and policies.